 - Facet Joint Injury:

-- Facet joint injury can show itself in variety of ways.
+- Facet joint injury can show itself in a variety of ways.
 Pain in the area of the joint is the most common symptom.
 Facet damage can also result in pain that is felt elsewhere in the body.
 Shoulder and arm pain are common whiplash complaints that may be related to facet joint injury.
 Healing of joint damage can be more difficult for many reasons.
 First, the joint itself does not have a good supply of blood, which makes it hard for the tissues to heal.
-Secondly, constant motion of the joint and swelling can irritate the injury.
-Thirdly, misalignment of the vertebra called subluxation is the culprit cause of this problem causing loss of motion in damaged vertebra in lower neck area and creating too much instability in the upper neck.
+Secondly, the constant motion of the joint and swelling can irritate the injury.
+Thirdly, misalignment of the vertebra called subluxation is the culprit cause of this problem causing loss of motion in a damaged vertebra in the lower neck area and creating too much instability in the upper neck.

-- Fractures in the neck may also occur during motor vehicle accidents when the head is violently jerked either backwards or forwards.
+- Fractures in the neck may also occur during motor vehicle accidents when the head is violently jerked either backward or forwards.
 The most common type of spine fracture is a vertebral body compression fracture.
 Sudden downward force shatters and collapses the body of the vertebrae.
 If the force is great enough, it may send bone fragments into the spinal canal, called a burst fracture.
 Abnormal slipping and rubbing motions can cause pain and damage the spinal nerves or spinal cord.
 Stable fractures can usually be treated with bracing and rest.
 Unstable fractures usually require surgery to realign the bones and prevent spinal cord or nerve injury.when more pressure is put on a bone than it can stand, it will break.
 People affected by osteoporosis, tumors, and certain forms of cancer that weaken bone are prone to vertebral compression fractures (VCF).
 The fracture appears as a wedge-shaped collapse of the vertebra.

 Effective Healing Methods:

 First, it’s very important that you stay active and continue to keep your daily activities.
-Don’t take excessive time off work or recreation, as this can make it harder for you to get back into the daily life style.
+Don’t take excessive time off work or recreation, as this can make it harder for you to get back into the daily lifestyle.
 The more you make an effort to stay active, the easier it will be for you if you have a legal case later on.

 Chiropractic with Whiplash:

-Patients who undergo chiropractic care are found to have the natural curve of their necks restored, whereas patients who do not undergo chiropractic care tend be left with a straightened or even reverse curve in their neck.
+Patients who undergo chiropractic care are found to have the natural curve of their necks restored, whereas patients who do not undergo chiropractic care tend to be left with a straightened or even reverse curve in their neck.
 Through research from the Cervical Spine Research Society conducted by Dr. Hohl, he has been shown that after an average of 7 years post-auto accident, an acceleration of degenerative disc disease following whiplash injuries occurred.
 By that amount of time, auto insurance will not cover the damage of auto injury.

 Dr. Gonstead’s Experience with Whiplash

 According to Dr. Gonstead, whiplash usually causes a lower neck problem, but the major problem is often the upper neck problem.
 He often found damage in the front of the neck bone in the case where a lower neck problem is involved.
 When there is a very bad whiplash case, he often saw atrophy of the thumb muscles and they couldn’t bring the thumb and index finger together.
 Dr. Gonstead always wanted to adjust the whiplash as early as possible after the accident.
-Dr. Gonstead used soft collars for TV and driving purposes if they couldn’t hold up their neck and also to make sure that after the Chiropractic adjustment the neck will heal in the best posture as possible.
+Dr. Gonstead used soft collars for TV and driving purposes if they couldn’t hold up their neck and also make sure that after the Chiropractic adjustment the neck will heal in the best posture as possible.
 Dr. Gonstead stated that traction for whiplash is to be avoided along with cervical collar.
 Ice will help reduce the sensation of pain but heat will make the muscle inflammation worse and increase the pain.
 Typically whiplash damages start to degenerate after 6 months of stagnant lack of care to the spine.

 In the Future:

 When the whiplash injury is cared for with Chiropractic adjustments, the whiplash will stabilize and heal properly with a series of Chiropractic adjustments.
-There will be no fear of reoccurring symptoms, progression of degeneration, and less medical bills to pay for in the future.
+There will be no fear of reoccurring symptoms, a progression of degeneration, and less medical bills to pay for in the future.
 Not just any Chiropractic adjustment will do.
 The Chiropractor has to be specific, objective, and creating a future plan of how to keep their spine strong and stable.
-Dr. Gonstead had the most experience with all kinds of whiplash injuries and his Chiropractic system has been tested through out time.
-There are all kinds of whiplash injuries that involves the muscles, ligaments, nerves, and bones so finding a good Chiropractor is very important and if they perform Chiropractic adjustment like Dr. Gonstead.
+Dr. Gonstead had the most experience with all kinds of whiplash injuries and his Chiropractic system has been tested throughout time.
+There are all kinds of whiplash injuries that involve the muscles, ligaments, nerves, and bones so finding a good Chiropractor is very important and if they perform Chiropractic adjustment like Dr. Gonstead.